BackupTheBerlios/prettyxml-svn/trunk/README.txt

 Transformation stylesheets are first located as files then as resources on the classpath - sort-attributes.xslt and sort-elements.xslt are built-in.
+You may place your own stylesheets in lib to be found as resources.

+If invoked without options a GUI is activated for format and option setting.

 Examples
 ========